-If these symptoms have been present for only a few days or occur immediately following an episode of using your voice more than normal, then the main treatment is to rest your voice as much as possible.
+If symptoms of laryngitis last for only a few days or occur immediately after you’ve been using your voice more than normal, then the main treatment is to rest your voice as much as possible.

-- If you have symptoms that suggest a virus is present, such as low-grade fever, cough, nasal congestion, runny nose, muscle aches, or feeling run down, then you should be sure to drink lots of fluids and take acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) for your symptoms as well.
+If you have symptoms that suggest a virus, such as low-grade fever, cough, nasal congestion, runny nose, muscle aches, or feeling run down, then be sure to drink lots of fluids and take acetaminophen (Tylenol) or ibuprofen (Advil or Motrin).

-- In all cases you should avoid smoking and areas where others are smoking.
+In all cases you should avoid smoking and being where others are smoking.

 After a careful exam your doctor will decide on a course of treatment.
 Most of the time, your doctor will recommend home care and may prescribe a steroid injection or prescription.
 If the doctor is concerned about a bacterial infection causing the laryngitis, then he or she will prescribe a course of antibiotics.